International Shipping of Bulk Milk Chillers: A Practical Guide

 OOG Permits

-Secure permits for oversized cargo transport on roads and within ports.
+Obtain permits for oversized cargo transport on roads and within ports.
 This may involve route planning to avoid low bridges and other obstacles.
-These permits are vital for legal road and port transit of oversized cargo.
+These permits are crucial for the legal road and port transit of oversized cargo.

 Phytosanitary Certificates (if applicable)